Fridah-kalee/Blog-Web/README.md

 ## Author
 Fridah Kalee
 ## Description
-This is Flask personal blogging website where you can create and share your opinions and other users can view and comment on them also displays random quotes to inspire the users.
+This is a Flask personal blogging website where you can create and share your opinions and other users can view and comment on them also displays random quotes to inspire the users.
 ## Installation Requirements
 Clone this repository in your terminal

 1. https://github.com/Fridah-kalee/Blog-Web.git
-2. cd Blog-Web
+2. Cd Blog-Web
 3. Create virtual environment
     * python3.9 -m venv --without-pip virtual
 4. Activate virtual environment